A Forever Home for a Husky in need

 Angel - the sweet grey sister

-Harry - a grey and white male, born 1 October 2003 and surrendered by his owner in March 2005.
-He went to a new home in Goulburn on 17 May - they call him Cash!
+Cash - a grey and white male, born 1 October 2003 and surrendered by his owner in March 2005.
+He went to a new home in Goulburn on 17 May

 2004